PureStorage-OpenConnect/pure1-api-integrations/README.md

 Note: the `-p` (`--password`) argument is optional and only required if you encrypted your private key file with a password.

-If everything was properly configured, you should see Pure1
+If everything was properly configured, you should see Pure1 metrics available in Wavefront Metrics page in the `purestorage.metrics` bucket.